ILCogCompCuratorToHadoop/CuratorHadoopInterface/README.md

 The overall goal of the project is to provide an architecture for efficiently processing large text corpora using Hadoop/MapReduce.
 This architecture consists of the following:

-* New classes inheriting from the original Curator Client include:
+* New classes, inheriting from the original Curator Client, which include:
-    1. a local client which runs on each node in the Hadoop cluster and waits for input from the Hadoop process manager.
+    1. a local client that runs on each node in the Hadoop cluster and waits for input from the Hadoop process manager.
-    2. a master client which sets up the inputs for the Hadoop cluster and sends batch jobs to the cluster.
+    2. a master client that sets up the inputs for the Hadoop cluster and sends batch jobs to the cluster.

-* An interface to Hadoop, callable from the Master Curator.
+* An interface to Hadoop, called from the Master Curator.

 * A set of scripts to start the Curator in local mode on all nodes in the Hadoop cluster.

-The advantages to this system include:
+Advantages to this system include:

 * (Potentially massive) data parallelism, which scales linearly with the size of the Hadoop cluster, in a tool set which has been written to operate in a strictly linear fashion.